-WE LICENSE TECHNOLOGY FROM OTHER COMPANIES TO DEVELOP OUR PRODUCTS, AND THOSE COMPANIES COULD RESTRICT OUR USE OF IT
+WE LICENSE TECHNOLOGY FROM OTHER COMPANIES TO DEVELOP OUR PRODUCTS, AND THOSE COMPANIES COULD RESTRICT OUR USE OF IT products using those technologies.

-In order to use licensed technology, the companies that license it to us may require us to achieve milestones or devote minimum amounts of resources to develop our products.
 They may also require us to make significant royalty and milestone payments, including a percentage of any sublicensing income, as well as payments to reimburse them for patent costs.
-If we fail to perform our obligations fully, the licensor can terminate the licenses or permit our competitors to use the technology.
+The number and variety of our research and development programs require us to establish priorities and to allocate available resources among competing programs.
+From time to time we may choose to slow down or cease our efforts on particular products.
+If in doing so we fail to perform our obligations under a license fully, the licensor can terminate the licenses or permit our competitors to use the technology.
 Moreover, we may lose our right to market and sell any products based on the licensed technology.
-We cannot predict our ability to meet our obligations under our licenses.
-Furthermore, we may need to obtain licenses to additional technologies for some of our products under development and, if we cannot obtain any required licenses, we may lose our ability to commercialize the products.